cb1kenobi/resume/README.md

 June 2010 - Present

-* Built the Titanium Mobile Web platform using the modern HTML5 and CSS3 APIs
+* Key architect of the Titanium Mobile Web platform using the modern HTML5 and CSS3 APIs
 * Developed the Titanium Mobile Command Line Interface (CLI) using Node.js
 	- Included a plugin system allowing third party commands and hooks
+* Created the Titanium Windows Hybrid platform that wraps Titanium Mobile Web apps in a native C# shell and exposes native reflection APIs
-* Converted legacy Python scripts for building Titanium Mobile Android, iOS, and Mobile Web apps to Node.js
+* Redesigned Titanium Mobile Android, iOS, and Mobile Web build scripts to incorporate validation and parallelization
 * Manage several key systems including the Jenkins CI server and Titanium module verification
 * Wrote the Developer Center Q&A website using PHP (Kohana) and Dojo Toolkit: [http://developer.appcelerator.com/questions](http://developer.appcelerator.com/questions)
 * Developed an internal corporate administration system